Most of the entries under

 Most options under “Editor settings” are self-explanatory.
 Here are additional details.

 Jupyter classicif you have a specific requirement for a Jupyter feature that isn’t available under CoCalc Jupyter.
 With this box checked, the default for opening .ipynb files in the CoCalc interface will be Classic jupyter.
-See warnings regarding Classical versus CoCalc notebooks before enabling this feature.
+See warnings regarding Classical Versus CoCalc Jupyter Notebooks notebooks before enabling this feature.